Global existence of a nonlinear wave equation arising from Nordstr\"om's theory of gravitation: Introduction

-That is why, we study the Cauchy problem \eqref{eq:section2-field:1}--\eqref{eq:section2-field:2} in the homogeneous Sobolev spaces $\mathbullet H^m(\setT^3)$.
 Having set up the problem, we outline the structure of our paper and summarize our main results.

 In section \ref{sec:math-prel}, we introduce the necessary mathematical tools, such as homogeneous and non-homogeneous Sobolev spaces on the torus $\setT^3$.
-Using Fourier series, in section \ref{sec:semi-linear-wave}, we obtain, for small initial data and a small source term, global existence, uniqueness and asymptotic decay of these solutions in the $\mathbullet H^m(\setT^3)$ spaces (see Theorem \ref{thm:1}).
-We turn then to the non-homogeneous, ordinary, Sobolev spaces $H^m$ and again show global existence and uniqueness for small initial data, and a small source term.
-However, the solutions do not decay to zero as $t\to\infty$ (see Theorem~\ref {thm:3.2}).
-We then turn, in section \ref{symm-hyper-const}, to the theory of symmetric hyperbolic systems.
+Using Fourier series, in section \ref{sec:semi-linear-wave}, we obtain, for small initial data and a small source term, global existence and uniqueness of these solutions in the $ H^m(\setT^3)$ spaces (see Theorem \ref{thm:1}).

+We then turn, in Section \ref{symm-hyper-const}, to the theory of symmetric hyperbolic systems.
 We write the wave equation in a slightly unorthodox way as a symmetric hyperbolic system (see system \eqref{eq:symm:1}) and then prove global existence, uniqueness and asymptotic decay for a small source term, but not necessarily small initial data, (see~Theorem~\ref{thr:section5-sh:1}).
 The reason we consider the semi-linear wave equation \eqref{eq:section2-field:1} in the framework of the theory of symmetric hyperbolic systems is that in the future we want to consider the coupled Euler-Nordström system, and we know already the Euler equations can be cast into that form (see \cite{BK8 }).
-Finally, in the last section, we show that if the source term is not small, then the corresponding solutions blow up in finite time.
-This result is proven for the solutions in the non-homogeneous Sobolev spaces.
-At the moment, we do not know whether solutions in the homogeneous spaces blow up for a large source term.
+Finally, in the Section \ref{sec:blow-solut-large}, we show that if the source term is not small, then the corresponding solutions blow up in finite time.
+It turns out, however, that for the proof of the blow up result we need that $(1+\Omega(t,x))\geq 0$, which seems natural if the initial data are positive.
+However, for that being true, it is not sufficient to only assume the initial data to be positive; additional conditions are needed that also result in a more elaborated proof.
+That has been taken care of in the last section.

 \biblio